I am the knife grinder. And I have a tale to tell.

 She lived in the merchant’s fine house, with its marble columns and two lions guarding the door.
 On the walls were priceless pictures, and brightly painted friezes beneath the sculpted ceilings.
 It had real glass in the windows, glass of many colours including a beautiful blue.

 Behind the house was a glorious garden, with fruit trees and herb beds and flowers from far and wide, for the merchant travelled all over the world.
 Thus she could still pick flowers whenever she wanted, though she didn’t sell them in the marketplace any more.
 But she did give them away to friends.
 Because she, too, knew how to make happy faces, which she did on her husband’s behalf.
-For he was a generous man.
+For he was known to be a generous man.

 One day the merchant said to his wife, I must go away once more and travel the world, to keep us in the manner to which we’re accustomed.
 And when our child is born, it must have a fine crib to be laid in, and beautiful toys to play with.